Environmental and Social Risk (ESR)

 While these policies are global and apply to all customers and clients, it’s our corporate clients that often have more significant potential environmental and social impacts.
 These clients account for about 30% of our total lending portfolio.

 There are certain sectors and countries that are totally excluded from financing.
-For example, we don’t finance things like fur production, cosmetic animal testing, controversial arms industries or deforestation of rain forests.
+For example, we don’t finance activities like fur production, cosmetic animal testing, controversial arms industries or deforestation of rain forests.

 As we assess potential clients and deals, our approach is to have a dialogue and support them in improving their environmental and social impact where possible.
 Our response to funding requests is often, “yes, but…”, outlining improvements that the company will have to make first.
 We feel that this is how we can make the most positive impact.
 One example is with our client Wilmar, which you can read about below.

 ING’s ESR management is in three steps: creating and maintaining our policy framework; conducting the screening of transactions and clients; and monitoring the relationship after an agreement is reached.
-For examples of the ESR team in action, see Should we say ‘no’ to gold’ and ‘A responsible road’ on ing.com.
+See an example of the ESR team in action, see Should we say ‘no’ to gold.

-Changes to the updated ESR policy framework (valid as of 15 July 2021) take into account the recent ESR-related requirements of the EBA Loan Origination and Monitoring guidelines, improved controls and comments received from internal and external stakeholders.
-The update further aims to improve understanding of existing process and evaluation requirements, with special attention to supply chain due diligence.
-Where appropriate, internationally acknowledged certification standards and guiding principles have been added to or adjusted per the individual sector policies.
+Changes to the updated ESR framework (valid as of 15 July 2021) take into account the recent ESR-related requirements of the EBA Loan Origination and Monitoring guidelines, improved controls and comments received from internal and external stakeholders.
+The update also aims to improve understanding of existing process and evaluation requirements, with special attention to supply chain due diligence.
+Where appropriate, internationally acknowledged certification standards and guiding principles have been added to or updated in the individual sector policies.
 More information can be found in the ESR framework via the link below.

 Since 2017, we have been communicating our progress on climate risks and opportunities according to TCFD reporting.
 We’ve set our climate risk management ambition based on other relevant materials, such as the ECB’s recent ‘Guide on climate-related and environmental risks’.
 This includes integrating climate change as part of our risk appetite framework, where the progressive integration is ongoing.

-Download the updated ESR policy framework here (PDF 1,4 MB).
+Download the updated ESR framework here (PDF 1,4 MB).

 An example of how our policies form part of our client engagement process: